kragen/derctuo/6-trit-variac.md

 of shorting a winding with them.
 What does *that* look like?
 What kind of turns ratios can it give us?

-I'm tired of designing, so I generated the random configuration ([25, 9, 32], [5, 2, 11], [25, 24, 28], [7, 2, 12]).
+I’m tired of designing, so I generated the random configuration ([25, 9, 32], [5, 2, 11], [25, 24, 28], [7, 2, 12]).
 That is, the first
 transformer has a primary winding with a 25-turn segment, an 9-turn segment, and a 32-turn segment, and a secondary winding with a 5-turn